dotnet/docs-maui/docs/user-interface/graphics/draw.md

 canvas.FillRoundedRectangle(300, 50, 90, 100, 25);
 ```

-In these examples, shadows whose light sources are in identical sources are added to different objects, with differing amounts of blur:
+In these examples, shadows whose light sources are in different positions are added to the filled objects, with identical amounts of blur:

 :::image type="content" source="draw-images/shadow.png" alt-text="Screenshot of a objects drawn with shadows.":::

 ## Draw dashed objects

 `ICanvas` objects have a `StrokeDashPattern` property, of type `float[]`.
-This property is an array of `float` values that indicate the pattern of dashes and gaps that are to be used when during an object.
+This property is an array of `float` values that indicate the pattern of dashes and gaps that are to be used when drawing the stroke for an object.
 Each `float` in the array specifies the length of a dash or gap.
 The first item in the array specifies the length of a dash, while the second item in the array specifies the length of a gap.
 Therefore, `float` values with an even index value specify dashes, while `float` values with an odd index value specify gaps.

 The following example shows how to draw a dashed square, using a regular dash::